prsai/ibotg/README.md

 For configuring ibotg complete the config file, it's self documented, the directives are in the format key=value.

-By now ibotg cannot retrieve the contact list from telegram-cli, in fact some users can be in a group talking with its members without having them as contacts, so ibotg needs a text file (by default "contact_list") containing the contact list in the following format:
+By now ibotg cannot retrieve the contact list nor group list from telegram-cli, in fact some users can be in a group talking with its members without having them as contacts, so ibotg needs two text files: one for the contact list and another for the group/channel list.
+The format of them is as follows:

-    ircnick:telegram_name:groups
+**contact list:**

+One line per contact with three data separated by colons:

+    ircnick:telegram_name:channels

 * ircnick: the nick shown in IRC (normally max 9 characters, no spaces).
 * telegram_name: the name of the contact as appears on Telegram (spaces replaced by underscores "_").
-* groups: comma separated list of Telegram groups where the contact is, these groups should be renamed in telegram-cli to not contain spaces, these names will be the channel names in IRC with prefix (ex.  "#") added by ibotg.
+* channels: comma separated list of channels on IRC corresponding to Telegram groups where the contact is, the name of the group on Telegram will be defined in the group/channel list file.

 Examples:

-    root::farwest,saloon
-    unknown::farwest,saloon
-    echo:Your_name:farwest,saloon
+    root::#farwest,#saloon
+    unknown::#farwest,#saloon
+    echo:Your_name:#farwest,#saloon
     media:media:
-    prsai:John_Wayne:farwest,saloon
+    prsai:John_Wayne:#farwest,#saloon

 There are four special contacts in botg that must be present in contact list: